varlardohaeris/emacs-archives/emacswiki/hide-comnt-readme.txt

    Hide/show comments in code.

- Comments are hidden by giving them and `invisible' property of value `hide-comment'.
+ Comments are hidden by giving them an `invisible' property with value `hide-comment'.